-As governors, we acknowledge we have overall responsibility for ensuring that St. Matthias Church of England Primary Academy has an effective and appropriate system of control, financial and otherwise.
+As Governors, we acknowledge we have overall responsibility for ensuring that St. Matthias Church of England Primary Academy has an effective and appropriate system of control, financial and otherwise.
 However such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-The board of trustees has delegated the day-to-day responsibility to the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between St. Matthias Church of England Primary Academy and the Secretary of State for Education.
-They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+The Board of Trustees has delegated the day-to-day responsibility to the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between St. Matthias Church of England Primary Academy and the Secretary of State for Education.
+They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.

-The Full Governing Body comprises 18 Governors, 4 of which sit on the Resource and Audit Committee.
-This Committee is also supported through the attendance of the School Finance Secretary.
+The Full Governing Body comprises 18 Governors.
 Each meeting that took place during the accounting period was quorate.
 In the main all absences were approved with a couple of unapproved absences due to a lack of prior notification.
-The Full Governing Body, supported by the Resource and Audit Committee, challenged and supported decisions and policy development.
+The Full Governing Body, challenged and supported decisions and policy development.
 Governors continued to support the implementation of improvements to financial reporting, management and monitoring to give assurance that the school would be financially robust and able to provide meaningful management information to support decision-making.
 Additionally, during the year, governance supported the review of improvement to both the school premises and the staff structure of the leadership team to enable the delivery of the School Development Plan.
 Ongoing information was provided by the SLT to inform the Governors on the progress of pupil attainment.
 The Governing Body has developed its knowledge of the school considerably; regular training has helped Governors to feel more confident in their roles, resulting in much greater involvement in the management of the school and more effective challenge to school leaders.